 When all I heard were crickets instead of ringing cash registers, I realized there had to be a better way.
-I read books, visited websites, took courses, and attended webinars.
-To date, I’ve recorded and organized over 3,000 notes, which I share with subscribers.
+I read books, visited websites, took courses, and attended webinars, devoting the time and money to learning our craft.

 When you write a book of 50,000 to 100,000 words, you’ve got hundreds of moving parts and dozens of issues to resolve.
 A project plan divided into phases helps you avoid the frustration of writing a novel no one wants to read.

 In the corporate world, learning from books enabled me to move up in the ranks from a humble beginning to a senior position.

-Nada!
-Unless you donate or buy my workbooks, the information is free.
-I do have affiliate links for apps and books, but if you buy through my site, you’ll not pay one penny more even though I might earn a small commission.
+Unless you purchase one of my books, templates, or take a paid writing course, the information is free.
+To support the cost of maintaining this site, I have affiliate links for writing tools and how-to books, and when you buy, you’ll not pay one penny more even though I might earn a small commission.

-➨What do you provide to subscribers?
+Q: What do you provide subscribers?